Tom Castronovo, first and foremost, loves the outdoors. He is a featured columnist, executive editor and publisher of the Gardener News.

 In addition, the Office of the Secretary directs and coordinates the development and analysis of agricultural policy and department budget for the Secretary and the State Board of Agriculture.
 The Office coordinates the department’s legal and legislative services and rule-making functions, serves as the state’s liaison for USDA agricultural disaster matters and directs departmental efforts to support of the Governor’s statewide policy issues.

-Gail is the Director of Operations for the New Jersey Landscape Contractors Association.
+Gail is the Executive Director of the New Jersey Landscape Contractors Association.